steqeq/0000/docs/understand/using_gpu_sanitizer.md

 ### Known Issues with Using GPU Sanitizer

-+ Redzones must have limited size and it is possible for an invalid access to completely miss a redzone and not be detected.
++ Red zones must have limited size and it is possible for an invalid access to completely miss a red zone and not be detected.

-+ Lack of detection or false reports can be caused by the runtime not properly maintaining redzone shadows.
++ Lack of detection or false reports can be caused by the runtime not properly maintaining red zone shadows.

 + Lack of detection on the GPU might also be due to the implementation not instrumenting accesses to all GPU specific address spaces.
 For example, in the current implementation accesses to "private" or "stack" variables on the GPU are not instrumented, and accesses to HIP shared variables (also known as "local data store" or "LDS") are also not instrumented.